Flexible monthly business insurance

-On the other hand, working as an individual professional can also have its downsides – late payments being one of the biggest.
-And if the situation isn't dealt with appropriately it can have a major impact on the client relationship, but also your financial wellbeing.
+On the other hand, working as an individual professional has its downsides – late payments being one of the most common.
+And if the situation isn't dealt with appropriately it can not only have a major impact on the client relationship, but also your financial wellbeing.
 It's a sensitive topic, but one you're likely to deal with at some point as a freelancer, so best to be prepared.

 - Notice period

 - Your preferred method of payment i.e. by bank transfer or PayPal

 - Late payment fees*

 *All companies have the right to charge interest on a late payment under the Late Payment Debts (Interest) Act 1998 and more recently the EU Late Payment Directive 2013.
 While this isn't advisable for every client who pays a few days late, it's an option where late payment is persistently occurring, as a means of covering your costs and inconvenience.
 Moreover, part-payment upfront is another way of assuring your costs are at least partly covered.

 Invoicing on a consistent and timely basis will help reduce the risk of late payments.
 Check with your client when is the best time for them, based on their own payment schedules and, for those costumers you're concerned about, look into whether invoicing more regularly will help.
 If you need a template, we've put together a downloadable invoice template for self-employed professionals.

 Have a process in place to deal with late payments

 While improved admin and processes should reduce the likelihood of late payments, it's inevitable that it will happen every now and again.
 When it does, it's important to broach the situation sensitively to prevent damaging your valuable client relationships.
 That's why it can help to develop a process to fall back on, before the situation arises.